boltronics/wordle-solver/README.rst

     $ pikaur -S dict-wikt-en-all

-The end result is that you shoud have `wikt-en-all.index` installed under `/usr/share/dictd/`.
+The end result is that you shoud have :code:`wikt-en-all.index` installed under :code:`/usr/share/dictd/`.

 Finally, you can just copy this script somewhere into your path and give it executable permissions.
 Alternatively just run: